weinertmos/ForestFire/source/RF.rst

 Every candidate for future computation in the :ref:`MLA <MLA>` gets predicted in every tree that stands in the :term:`Random Forest`.
 The results are incorporated by their average (mean) and variance.

 Of all predicted feature sets two are chosen for the next computing run with the :ref:`MLA <MLA>`.
-One with a high average (mean) and one with a high variance (respectively a combination of both, for details see :ref:`forest_predict <forest_predict>`)
+One with a high average (mean) and one with a high variance (respectively a combination of both, for details see :ref:`forest_predict <forest_predict>`).

+If a feature set has already been computed before, it will not be computed again.
+Instead its result is copied to the database.